Oghma-Infinium/Vagabond/README.md

 | **Storage**    | SATA/NVME SSD |
 | **OS**    | Windows 10/11 |

-At least 10GB of VRAM on GPU is recommended for the list, otherwise you'll experience frequent stutters in exteriors.
-Only Windows 10/11 operating systems are supported.
-Remote computer services are also not supported.

 Downloads: ~325 GB
 Install: ~490 GB
 Temp Files: ~30 GB (on OS drive)